Parrots stand on shoulders because it mimics the high vantage points encountered in the wild, such as standing on the branches of tall trees.

 Similar To Perching on Branches

-- Easy to access
+- Easy to access.

-- Wide enough to stand on
+- Wide enough to stand on.

-- High up from the ground
+- High up from the ground.

-- Remains steady at all times
+- Remains steady at all times.

 Sense of Safety

-There are various predators seeking to eat them.
+Various predators want to capture and eat them.
 Therefore, parrots evolved defense mechanisms to safeguard against harm, such as perching in high-up locales.

-A parrot will always choose the highest perch available.
+A parrot will choose the highest perch available.
 Even if it enjoys perching on your arm, finger, or lap, all of these spots are lower than the shoulder.

 Close to Owners

 In the home, a parrot will bond with its owner, making you its favorite person.
-It will prefer your company above all others.
-So, your parrot feels closer to you, which strengthens your bond.
+It’ll prefer your company above all others.
+So, the parrot feels closer to you, which strengthens your bond.

-Easy to Get Your Attention
+Get Your Attention

-Dominance In Parrots
+Shoulder Dominance in Parrots

-- Nest in a more desirable position
+- Nest in a more desirable position.

-- Eat the limited food available
+- Eat the food available.

-- Perch in a spot that another is occupying
+- Perch in a spot that another is occupying.

-- Have more space when it feels too crowded
+- Have more space when it feels too crowded.

 So, owners need to watch out for parrots exerting dominance over them by:

-- Demanding certain foods and attention
+- Demanding certain foods and attention.

-- Refusing to let other people go near its favorite human
+- Refusing to let other people go near its favorite human.

-- Scaring off other pets and humans from near its cage
+- Scaring off other pets and humans from near its cage.

-- Screaming for attention
+- Screaming for attention.

 Does Parrot Height Dominance Exist?

-There are many cases of aggression and fighting among parrots in the same flock.
+There are many cases of fighting between parrots in the same flock.
 However, the outcome of these fights won’t result in dominance in the future.

-If your parrot is acting out, it’s unwise to let it perch near your face.
-It will use this vantage point to misbehave and learn that it deserves your unlimited attention.
+If the parrot is acting out, letting it perch near your face is unwise.
+It’ll use this vantage point to misbehave and learn that it deserves your unlimited attention.

-Even if you train it throughout this time, it may ignore those teachings.
+It may ignore those teachings even if you train it throughout this time.
 After all, it still gets to perch in its favorite place.
-So, it’s sensible to limit shoulder-perching until after a parrot is well-trained.
+So, limiting shoulder-perching is sensible until after a parrot is well-trained.

 Bites To The Face Or Ears

-- Flapping its wings
+- Flapping its wings.

-- Digging its talons into your shoulder
+- Digging its talons into your shoulder.

 Owner Lacks Control

-Eye contact is a good way to establish control of your parrot.
+Eye contact is a good way to establish control of the parrot.
 However, if the parrot is on your shoulder, it can be hard to make eye contact.

-If you wear earrings, your parrot may toy with the jewelry and remove it while standing on your shoulder.
+If you wear earrings, the parrot may toy with the jewelry and remove it while standing on your shoulder.
 This could lead to tears in your ear cartilage if the parrot tugs too hard.